Homeopathy 4 EveryoneHomeopathy ForumsHomeopathy GroupsInternational Seminars CalendarAudio LecturesVideo LecturesPosology ProHomeopathy Crosswords

-Revisiting “Huge Insect Lands on Kelly!”
+Revisiting: Huge Insect Lands on Kelly!

-Author: Elaine Lewis
+Written by Elaine Lewis

 Who remembers last month’s case?
 Here it is again:

-Snoopy, I must tell you that as an avid lover of Red Lobster’s cheesy garlic bisquits, I find your insulting comments about such a fine establishment to be rude and dispicable.
+Snoopy, I must tell you that as an avid lover of Red Lobster’s cheesy garlic bisquits, I find your insulting comments about such a fine establishment to be rude and despicable.
 For shame.
 Barb.

 Brushing it off, I returned to work.
 Within seconds, I experienced a prickly sensation that began to burn and sting!

-The area was quickly turning red and began to swell.
 I went inside and took a hot shower.
 Afterwards, I noticed that the redness and swelling had worsened and it was becoming very itchy.
-Soon the area was the circumference of a grapefruit on the back of my leg, just above the knee; hot, red and swollen.
-The area was a perfect circle, sticking out maybe an inch.
+Soon the area was the circumference of a grapefruit on the back of my leg; hot, red and swollen.
+The area was a circle, sticking out maybe an inch.

 The next morning, the area was slightly red, barely swollen with little or no itching.
 There was no sign of it the following day!